pjtunstall/filler/README.md

 I could keep a list of `cell::Cell`s in own and opponent's territory, then iterate through them rather than checking all potential coordinates to place a piece.
 That might be faster at the start.
 Or it might be slower than iterating over all the coordinates, which are, after all, only numbers, not structs stored on the heap.
 (But think of clarity over speed for now; only think of speed if you have to.)

 Encapsulate access to grids as 1d arrays so there are fewer places for the calculation to go wrong.

-## Footnotes

-[^1]: The shape cells of the three example pieces in the [pieces](https://github.com/01-edu/public/tree/master/subjects/filler#the-pieces) section are all denoted by '#', but those of the example piece in the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section by 'O' (uppercase letter after 'N').
-I'm guessing this is an accidental relic of an earlier version where Player 1's symbol was 'O', as in the 42 School instructions.